Stainless Steel Bending – The Ultimate Beginners Guide

 Air Bending Stainless Steel

-Unlike bottoming and coining, in air bending the punch does not press the sheet completely into the die.
-It presses the sheet between die edges to form the bend, and leaves air space beneath.
-It offers you more tooling flexibility and less force requirement.
-Producing different angles with the same set of tools is great with this method.
+Contrary to bottoming and coining, in air bending the punch does not strike the sheet fully against the die.
+It clamps the sheet between die edges to create the bend, and has air space beneath.
+It provides you with greater tooling flexibility and reduces force requirement.
+It is wonderful in producing various angles using a similar set of tools.

 Air Bending